-Funders and community partners include the Academy of Finland, the City of Dublin Education and Training Board (CDETB), Concern Worldwide, the Department of Children, Equality, Disability, Integration, and Youth (DCEDIY), the European Association of Research on Learning and Instruction (EARLI), the European Commission, the General Teaching Council for England, the Irish Research Council (IRC), the Jacobs Foundation, the National Council for Curriculum and Assessment (NCCA), the National Middle Schools Forum, the Nuffield Foundation, the Paul Hamlyn Foundation, Science Foundation Ireland (SFI), University College Dublin (UCD), and Young Social Innovators.
+Funders and community partners include the Academy of Finland, the City of Dublin Education and Training Board (CDETB), Concern Worldwide, the Department of Children, Equality, Disability, Integration, and Youth (DCEDIY), the European Association of Research on Learning and Instruction (EARLI), the European Commission, the General Teaching Council for England, the Irish Research Council (IRC), the Jacobs Foundation, the National Council for Curriculum and Assessment (NCCA), the National Council for Special Education (NCSE), the National Middle Schools Forum, the Nuffield Foundation, the Paul Hamlyn Foundation, Science Foundation Ireland (SFI), University College Dublin (UCD), and Young Social Innovators.

 Led by Jennifer Symonds, UCD & Gary Pollock, Manchester Metropolitan University.

-The COhort cOmmunity Research and Development Infrastructure Network for Access Throughout Europe project brings together 22 partners from 14 countries to (1) improve the architecture of secondary data on child wellbeing across Europe by harmonising variables across secondary datasets and by creating a central archive for child wellbeing data; (2) promote the reuse of secondary data on child wellbeing across Europe though pitch events, training courses, summer schools, and transnational access visits; and (3) undertake joint research in the form of a large-scale cohort pilot survey using a harmonised instrument and research design in key European countries.
+The COhort cOmmunity Research and Development Infrastructure Network for Access Throughout Europe (COORDINATE) project brings together 22 partners from 14 countries to increase access to data on child wellbeing across Europe through data harmonization, education and training, and transnational access visits.
+COORDINATE will also pre-pilot the Growing Up in Digital Europe (GUIDE) survey with children and parents.
 COORDINATE has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101008589.

 Led by Gary Pollock, Manchester Metropolitan University, and Jennifer Symonds, UCD.
 UCD team led by Orla Doyle, with Laura Taylor and Seaneen Sloan.